Gee63/FeedbackWidgetTest/README.md

 Consider using collapsible accordions.
 Try not to overwhelm user with too many questions.
 Accordion could help in this regard when there are a lot of questions

 *feedback icon sucks :( But will suffice for test purposes.

+##Things to add

+- validation on submit.
+If all questions arent complete ask user to complete that question.
+- Add a cookie to the validation.
+If user has opened the form but not filled out the feedback customise a message to say hi returning visitor please take some time to give us your feedback.
+- consider auto closing an opening the questions to promote an easier flow.
+- add the day night mode
+- customise a feedback message based on where the user has clicked on the purchased tickets button.
+If purchases are done on the site we can can eccomerce tracking to distinguish whether or not they have completed a ticket purchase.
+- Consider adding a checkbox for 'don't ask again' which will hide the button and form for the duration of the session.